hmrc/http-metrics/README.md

 Metrics for connectors, to provide response times, error & success counts for downstream services.
 Leverages the existing MDTP patterns to make it as easy as possible to add metrics to your services.

+The library is designed as a dependency for API Platform services and is subject to significant change without notice.

 ## Usage

 ```scala